 Finding Safe Spaces

-Finding Safe Spaces was commissioned by the Homelessness Transition Fund to understand the experiences of LGBT+ people who have been street homeless.
+Finding Safe Spaces was commissioned by the Homelessness Transition Fund to understand the experiences of LGBTQ+ people who have been street homeless.

-Working with a range of service providers, we were able to speak to and interview directly LGBT+ people who had experienced or were experiencing, rough sleeping.
+Working with a range of service providers, we were able to speak to and interview directly LGBTQ+ people who had experienced or were experiencing, rough sleeping.
 Download the final report.

 The project worked in Brighton, London and Manchester.